Heavy-Vehicle-Networking-At-U-Tulsa/CAN-Logger-3/docs/Hardware/Revision 3c/README.md

 2. Remove the Diode D7 and join both the pads with a wire (30 AWG preffered) and connect the other end of the wire to C22 (Vbat pad).

-3.Jump a connection from pin 20 to pin 23 on the WiFi module (ATWINC1510) please refer the below immage.
+3. Jump a connection from pin 20 to pin 23 on the WiFi module (ATWINC1510) please refer the below immage.

 ![Final Image](20200824_202232.jpg)